Shape-shifting robot inspired by insect swarms and tree roots is teaching itself to mark contamination zones

 Lead researcher Yu Gu, the Mechanical, Materials and Aerospace Engineering Academy of Distinguished Alumni Professor at the WVU Benjamin M. Statler College of Engineering and Mineral Resources, said the ability to reshape itself could make Loopy “transformative” to robotics, with the potential ability, unmatched by conventional robots, to respond flexibly to unpredictable real-world situations.

-“Loopy originated as a thought experiment in my lab,” Gu said.
+“Loopy originated as a in my lab,” Gu said.
 “It was conceived as a challenge to the prevalent ‘top down’ thinking in robotics, in which the robot is passive and the human designs, programs and builds it.
 In contrast, Loopy is an example of ‘swarm robotics.’
 Many small robot cells interlink to make Loopy, allowing lifelike traits and complex, coordinated behaviors like problem-solving to emerge from the cells’ simple, decentralized reactions to stimuli.”

 Loopy’s body is made up of 36 identical cells physically connected in a circle.
 Each cell can control its own movement, and each cell has sensors that keep it informed about its joint angle as well as external stimuli like light and temperature.